-3 sem hrs crThis course is a study of the management functions of planning, organizing, staffing, directing, and controlling.
+This course is a study of the management functions of planning, organizing, staffing, directing, and controlling.
 Special emphasis is placed on the evolution of managerial thought, organizational behavior, managerial ethics, and social responsibilities.
 Case-study methodology is used to emphasize the applicability of material covered.
 Prerequisite: BUS 1210 or permission of the appropriate department chair.